 Marking links as outlinks in HTML code

-Similar to downloads, links can be set to be marked as outlinks manually, but only with CSS classes, you cannot use a HTML attribute to do that.
+Similar as downloads, links can be set to be treated as outlinks manually, but only with CSS classes, you cannot use a HTML attribute.

 You can use one of default CSS classes: piwik_link or piwik-link. eg.